 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The Church honors Saints Adrian and Natalia, a young married couple living in Nicomedia, part of the Roman Empire, in the early fourth century.
+The Church honors two fourth-century saints named Adrian and Natalia, a young married couple who lived in Nicomedia, which was part of the Roman Empire.
 Natalia was a Christian; her husband was not.

-Visiting Nicomedia, the fiercely anti-Christian Emperor Maximian promised a reward to anyone willing to inform on Christians.
+Visiting Nicomedia, the fiercely anti-Christian Emperor Maximian promised a reward to anyone willing to reveal the names and whereabouts of Christians.
 Many people were willing to denounce their neighbors, and twenty-three believers hiding in a cave were informed on, captured, and tortured.
-Then they were brought before the Praetor or magistrate so that a scribe could record their names and statements.
+Then they were brought before the Praetor, or magistrate, so that a scribe could record their names and statements.

 Natalia and Adrian had been married for only a little over a year.
 But Adrian, at the age of 28, already had an important position as governor of the Praetorium.
 So the tortured Christians were assembled before him, and he watched in astonishment as they not only kept their composure under questioning and threat, but refused to deny their faith.